 People with antisocial personality disorder commit unlawful, deceitful, exploitative, reckless acts for personal profit or pleasure and without remorse; they may do the following:

-Reported prevalence varies but is probably about 1 to 3.6% of the general population.
-It is more common among men than among women (6:1), and there is a strong heritable component.
-Prevalence decreases with age, suggesting that patients can learn over time to change their maladaptive behavior and try to build a life.
+For antisocial personality disorder, estimated 12-month prevalence rates in the US (based on older Diagnostic and Statistical Manual of Mental Disorders [DSM] criteria) range from about 0.2 to 3.3%.
+Antisocial personality disorder is more common among men than among women (6:1), and there is a strong heritable component.
+Prevalence decreases with age, suggesting that patients can learn over time to change their maladaptive behavior.

-Both genetic and environmental factors (eg, abuse during childhood) contribute to the development of antisocial personality disorder.
+Both genetic and environmental factors (eg, abuse during childhood Overview of Child Maltreatment Child maltreatment is behavior toward a child that is outside the norms of conduct and entails substantial risk of causing physical or emotional harm.
+Four types of maltreatment are generally... read more ) contribute to the development of antisocial personality disorder.
 A possible mechanism is impulsive aggression, related to abnormal serotonin transporter functioning.
 Disregard for the pain of others during early childhood has been linked to antisocial behavior during late adolescence.

 Antisocial personality disorder is more common among 1st-degree relatives of patients with the disorder than among the general population.
 Risk of developing this disorder is increased in both adopted and biologic children of parents with the disorder.

-If conduct disorder accompanied by attention-deficit/hyperactivity disorder develops before age 10 yr, risk of developing antisocial personality disorder during adulthood is increased.
+If conduct disorder Conduct Disorder Conduct disorder is a recurrent or persistent pattern of behavior that violates the rights of others or violates major age-appropriate societal norms or rules.
+Diagnosis is by history.
+Treatment... read more accompanied by attention-deficit/hyperactivity disorder Attention-Deficit/Hyperactivity Disorder (ADD, ADHD) Attention-deficit/hyperactivity disorder (ADHD) is a syndrome of inattention, hyperactivity, and impulsivity.
+The 3 types of ADHD are predominantly inattentive, predominantly hyperactive/impulsive... read more develops before age 10 years, risk of developing antisocial personality disorder during adulthood is increased.
 Risk of conduct disorder evolving into antisocial personality disorder may be increased when parents abuse or neglect the child or are inconsistent in discipline or in parenting style (eg, switching from warm and supportive to cold and critical).

 Patients with antisocial personality disorder may express their disregard for others and for the law by destroying property, harassing others, or stealing.
 They may deceive, exploit, con, or manipulate people to get what they want (eg, money, power, sex).
 They may use an alias.